Chicago, IL USA

 ROBERT FROST ELEMENTARY in Mount Prospect, IL USA

 BARB EMPOWERS YOUNG READERS AT ROBERT FROST

 WOW!
 The third year participating in Authors for Earth Day was the best yet!
 The staff and students at Robert Frost Elementary put out welcome banners throughout the school.
 Each grade level of students that I saw in my presentations knew more and more about the national parks until the 5th graders were educating me!
 We all talked about writing, getting inspiration from nature and laughed as students dressed up as John Muir in long white beards and Theodore Roosevelt complete with stick on mustaches!
 The best part of the day was a lunch with students where I got to spend an hour of one on one time with a small group of articulate, passionate students who love reading and writing.
 They asked such perceptive questions, like what is the hardest part of writing? (the revisions) and what would you be if you weren't a writer? (secretary of state—ha, I wouldn't get hired, but I'd save some trees!)
 The classes voted to send our donation to The Sierra Club, the long standing environmental organization started by John Muir in 1892!
 I've heard some Sierra Club "thank yous" are on their way to the school right now.
 Anyhow, thanks to Robert Frost Elementary for another great Authors For Earth Day visit!
 Where will I be next year?
 I can't wait to find out!

-2013 at JOHN MUIR ELEMENTARY in Madison, Wisconsin USA (the town where Muir went to school!)
+JOHN MUIR ELEMENTARY in Madison, Wisconsin USA (the town where Muir went to school!)

 HAPPY BIRTHDAY, JOHN MUIR...HAPPY EARTH DAY!